nghiant3223/nghiant3223.github.io/_drafts/2025-06-03-memory_allocation_in_go.md

 Each span is subdivided into multiple objects of the same size.
 By partitioning a span into multiple equal object, Go effectively uses *segregated fit* memory allocation strategy.
 This strategy allows Go to efficiently allocate memory for objects of various sizes while minimizing fragmentation.

+Go uses the  [`mspan`](https://github.com/golang/go/blob/go1.24.0/src/runtime/mheap.go#L402-L496) struct to hold metadata about a span, such as the starting address of the first page, the number of pages it spans, the number of allocated objects, and more.
+In this blog, when I refer to a *span*, I mean the memory region it represents.
+When I refer to an  [`mspan`](https://github.com/golang/go/blob/go1.24.0/src/runtime/mheap.go#L402-L496), I mean the struct that describes that region.

 The Go runtime organizes object sizes into a set of predefined groups called *size classes*.
 Every span belongs to exactly one size class, determined by the size of objects it contains.